Choose another writer in this calendar:

 Das blaue Licht (The Blue Light), co-written by Leni Riefenstahl, Carl Mayer (not credited), and Hans Schneeberger, was set on the Alps.
 According to Riefenstahl, Balázs was so excited about her treatment that he was willing to co-author the script without a fee.
 Mayer, F.W.
 Murnau's writer, finished the script.
 Balázs possibly directed the scenes involving Riefenstahl.
 After the war, Riefenstahl claimed responsibility for "script, direction, and art direction."
 The story was about the struggle between beauty and materialism, illusion and realism.
 Riefenstahl played a beautiful woman, Junta, who knows the secret of the mysterious light high on the mountains, which tempts young people into death.
 The film was admired by both Hitler and Chaplin, but criticized in the west-wing newspapers.
 Later Riefenstahl gained fame for her visually brilliant films, such as Triumph of the Will (1935), produced by order of the Führer, and Olympia (1938), about the 1936 Berlin Olympic Games.

 When the Nazis came into power, Balázs left Vienna for the Soviet Union, where he taught film aesthetics at Moscow's State Film Institute from 1933 to 1945.
 In the late 1930s he wrote the screenplay for Die Löwin, based on a novel by Ferdinand Ossendowski.
 Die Löwin was shot in Algiers.
 When the director went to France with the film, its material was confiscated and destroyed by the customs officials.
 The years in the Soviet Union were bitter for Balázs.
-He was attacked by orthodox, Stalinist ideologists, and also Lukács turned his back to him.
-In 1939 Balázs wrote a poem for Stalin, 'Auf ein Stalinbildnis,' but it did not help his situation.
-During World War II Balázs was in Alma Ata, where he collected folk poetry, later published in Das Goldene Zelt (1956).
+He was attacked by orthodox, Stalinist ideologists, and also Lukács turned his back to him; Lukács did not believe in his friend's commitment to communism.
+In 1939 Balázs wrote a poem for Stalin, 'Auf ein Stalinbild' (Dem Genius der Freiheit: Dichtungen um Stalin, zusgest. u. red. von Erich Weinert, 1939), but even this flattering piece could not guarantee his personal safety.
+Like others working in the cultural field, during World War II Balázs was evacuated to Alma Ata in Kazakhstan, where he collected folk poetry, later published in Das Goldene Zelt (1956).

 After the war the communists gained control of government in Hungary, and Balázs returned to his native country, helping to rebuild its film industry.
 Balázs taught at the Academy of Theatre and Film Arts, and continued writing scripts, although his projects were turned down - by the communists he was considered a "bourgeois" theorist and author.
 He also lectured on films in Poland and at Prague University.
 Valahol Európában (1947, Somewhere in Europe), directed by Geza von Radvŕnyi, was Balázs's most succesful achievement.
-The story dealt with orphaned children in post-war Europe. Ének a búzamezőkről (1947), in which he worked with the director István Szőts and the screenwriter Lázsló Ranódy, was forbidden.
+The story dealt with orphaned children in post-war Europe. Ének a búzamezőkről (1947, Song of the Corn Field), in which he worked with the director István Szőts and the screenwriter Lázsló Ranódy, was forbidden as "religious reaction propaganda".
 Balázs died in Budapest on May 17, 1949, in the same year when the opposition political parties were outlawed.
 After his death, the Béla Balázs studio for young experimental film-makers was opened in 1959 in Budapest.

 For further reading: Balŕzs és akinek nem kell by György Lukács (1918); 'Béla Balázs' by Guido Aristarco, in Bianco e Nero, June (1949); Balázs Béla világa by M.K.
-Nagy (1973); The Major Film Theories: An Introduction by Andrew Dudley (1976); A History of Hungarian Literature, by István Nemeskürty et al. (1983); The Oxford History of Hungarian Literature by Lóránt Czigány (1984); 'Béla Balázs in German Exile' by John Ralmon, in Film Quarterly, vol. 30, no. 3 (1987); 'Béla Balázs and the Cinematographer's Art' by Joseph Zsuffa, in American Cinematographer, vol. 68, no. 10 (1987); Béla Balŕzs, the Man and the Artist by Joseph Zsuffa (1987); Sininen valo: Belá Balázs ja hänen elokuvateoriansa by Matti Lukkarila (1991); International Dictionary of Films and Filmmakers 4: Writers and Production Artists, ed. by Samantha Cook (1993); World Cinema, 5: Hungary by Bryan Burns (1996); The Film Encyclopedia by Ephraim Katz (1994); Film Theory and Film Criticism, ed. by Leo Braudy and Marshall Cohen (1998); Zur Dialektik zwischen Zuschauer und Schauspieler in Béla Balázs' Filmphysiognomik (1924/1930) by Canan Turan (2009)
+Nagy (1973); The Major Film Theories: An Introduction by Andrew Dudley (1976); A History of Hungarian Literature, by István Nemeskürty et al. (1983); The Oxford History of Hungarian Literature by Lóránt Czigány (1984); 'Béla Balázs in German Exile' by John Ralmon, in Film Quarterly, vol. 30, no. 3 (1987); 'Béla Balázs and the Cinematographer's Art' by Joseph Zsuffa, in American Cinematographer, vol. 68, no. 10 (1987); Béla Balŕzs, the Man and the Artist by Joseph Zsuffa (1987); Sininen valo: Belá Balázs ja hänen elokuvateoriansa by Matti Lukkarila (1991); International Dictionary of Films and Filmmakers 4: Writers and Production Artists, ed. by Samantha Cook (1993); World Cinema, 5: Hungary by Bryan Burns (1996); The Film Encyclopedia by Ephraim Katz (1994); Film Theory and Film Criticism, ed. by Leo Braudy and Marshall Cohen (1998); Zur Dialektik zwischen Zuschauer und Schauspieler in Béla Balázs' Filmphysiognomik (1924/1930) by Canan Turan (2009); Zu einer Theorie des Erlebens bei Béla Balázs by Matthias Hein (2011); 'Gestural (In)visibility in Béla Balázs and Helmuth Plessner,' in Gestural Imaginaries: Dance and Cultural Theory in the Early Twentieth Century by Lucia Ruprecht (2019)

 Selected works / fiction and non-fiction: